 Answer: All plastics are technically recyclable, but even if an item has a recycling logo on it, it might not be accepted by local recycling companies due to high processing costs, lack of markets, or inability to sort in the recycling facility.

 The number inside the recycling arrows on many plastic items generally identifies the type of resin used in making the product.
 However, some items with the same number inside the arrows cannot be recycled together because they are manufactured using a different heating and molding process.
 For example, markets that accept #1 plastic bottles, don't want #1 plastic cups.

-Ignore the numbers and recycle plastics by shape instead: jugs, tubs, cups, trays and bottles.
+Ignore the numbers and recycle plastics by shape instead: jugs, tubs, cups and bottles.
 Refer to our recycling guide (pdf) to determine if the item is recyclable in Kirkland.

-- Empty it into the gray cart frequently
+- Empty it into your gray food scraps cart frequently

-- Use a biodegradable liner so you can toss the liner with all the food scraps and food-soiled paper into the gray cart
+- Use a compostable bag so you can toss the liner with all the food scraps and food-soiled paper into the gray cart

 - Wash your countertop food scrap container regularly